Kylie Jenner Kicks BFF Jordyn Woods To The Curb After Her Alleged Hookup With Khloe’s Tristan Thompson

 Kylie Jenner’s best friend, Jordyn Woods, has been thrust into the spotlight following her alleged tryst with Khloe Kardashian’s estranged boyfriend, Tristan Thompson.
 Since the shocking alleged hookup made headlines, Keeping Up With the Kardashians fans have wondered how Kylie would react or handle the situation.
-Would she side with her sister Khloe, or defend her best friend Jordyn.
+Would she side with her sister Khloe, or defend her best friend Jordyn?
 Now, Kylie Jenner’s perspective has been revealed.

 According to Radar Online, Kylie reportedly kicked Jordyn out of her home after a heated debate “over the latest drama with NBA baller Tristan Thompson.
 An insider close to Kylie Jenner has revealed she is absolutely “devastated” by what has happened.
 It’s no secret Jordyn has been Kylie’s only friend for quite some time.
 So, this is a tremendous loss for the reality star.